 ‘Work integrated learning’, also known as WIL, provides students with the opportunity to enhance their employability by applying and testing their knowledge and skills acquired in their tertiary studies in professional work settings.
 The university has developed WHS Procedures for Work Integrated Learning (Professional Experience) to provide guidance to Faculties and Professional Units on student health and safety considerations which need to be managed as part of holistic approval and support processes.

-Careers Central provides more information and guidance on Work Integrated Learning.
+Careers & Employability (formerly Careers Central) provides more information and guidance on Work Integrated Learning.

 Higher degree research (HDR) students

-As a HDR student completing your project, there are a number of important WHS factors to consider:
+As a HDR student completing your project, there are a number of important work health and safety (WHS) factors to consider:

 All HDR students MUST receive an induction into the area they are working in and information such as emergency procedures, potential hazards and how to report incidents must be provided.